 - Collaborate between key service partners, your family and carers to provide you with holistic support

-CHESS has been working closely with residents on the Mid North Coast for over 20 years.
+CHESS has been working closely with residents on the Mid North Coast and Clarence Valley for over 20 years.
 We understand the challenges of the area and are familiar with the local community.
-If you are living with PSD we can help you navigate your way through the NDIS so you can reach your goals and can live a satisfying and contributing life within the limitations of your illness.
+If you are living with PSD we can offer mentorship and help you navigate your way through the NDIS so you can reach your goals and can live a fulfilling life of independence and social inclusion.

-Contact us for a confidential chat about your unique requirements.
+Contact us below for a confidential chat about your unique requirements.